Patient Rights and Responsibilities

 - The patient has the responsibility to be prompt in the payment of hospital bills, to provide the information necessary for insurance processing, and to be prompt about asking questions he/she may have concerning the bill.

 - The patient has the responsibility to be respectful of others, of other people's property, and that of the hospital.

 - The patient has the responsibility to abide by hospital rules and regulations and to see that his/her visitors do likewise.

 - The patient has the responsibility to help his/her doctors, nurses, and allied medical personnel in their efforts to return him/her to health by following their instructions.
 The patient and family are responsible reporting perceived risks in the patient's care and unexpected changes in the patient's condition.

 - After leaving the hospital, the patient has the responsibility to maintain the treatment recommended by his/her doctor and to notify him/her of any changes.
 The patient and family are responsible for outcomes if they do not follow the care, service or treatment plan.

 - The patient has the responsibility of informing the Unit Director, Customer Relations Coordinator (304-598-1452), the House Supervisor (304-285-6648), as soon as possible if he/she believes any of his/her rights have been, or may be, violated.
 Any part of this statement of rights and responsibilities may be discussed with the patient's doctor or the head nurse on the unit.

-Mon General Hospital prohibits discrimination based on age, race, color, ethnicity, national origin, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation and gender identity or expression.
+Mon Health Medical Center prohibits discrimination based on age, race, color, ethnicity, national origin, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation and gender identity or expression.